4.9-Stars

 Different Types of Safety Switches

-The type of safety switch you need depends on the appliances it will protect.
-Here’s a breakdown of the most common types:
+Choosing the right kind of safety switch hinges on the appliances you’re aiming to protect.
+Here’s a rundown of the most frequently used types:

 • Type AC: This is the most widely used type in homes.
 It detects leakage currents that alternate current (AC), which is the standard type of electricity used in household appliances.